Nourshaolin/RESTful-LibraryManagementSystem/README.md

 A simple RESTful API for managing a library system using Spring Boot, Spring Data JPA, and an H2 in-memory database.

 # Features
-→ Add new books to the library.
+→ Add new books to the library.<br>
 → Retrieve all books.
 → Retrieve a specific book by ID.
 → Update book information.